 > Ways to Help

 The work of the McDowell Foundation has been made possible by the generosity of many people who understand the value of educational research to the improvement of teaching and learning in our schools.
-The names of all organizations and individuals who contributed financially to the Foundation in 2019-2020 are listed below.

 We would like to thank everyone that has contributed to the McDowell Foundation.
 Thank you, without you we could not support teacher-led research in Saskatchewan!